lmdbjava/benchmarks/results/20160630/README.md

 vertical (y) axis uses a log scale given the major performance differences between the fastest and slowest libraries.

-In the benchmarks below, Chroncile is only benchmarked for the `readKey` and `write` workloads.
-This is because Chroncile does not provide an ordered key iterator, and such an iterator is required for the remaining benchmark methods.
+In the benchmarks below, Chroncile Map is only benchmarked for the `readKey` and `write` workloads.
+This is because Chroncile Map does not provide an ordered key iterator, and such an iterator is required for the remaining benchmark methods.

 ![img](4-size-biggest.png)